plomino/PlominoDoc/docs/features.rst

 ``beforeCreateDocument``
     executed before a blank form is opened.

-In the **Events** tab, you can enter the formulas for each event you need.
+In the :guilabel:`Events` tab, you can enter the formulas for each event you need.

 Example: enter the following formula for the ``onSaveDocument`` event::